frieger/visitext/readme.md

 - Concrete syntax for classes (see example)
 - Abbreviated edges
 - Names and multiplicities
-- Abstract syntax (Most part, see below)
+- Abstract syntax: Most part, see below

 ## not implemented ##
 - Element multiplicity (e.g. [n=3])